-Windows (64 bit DAW): Copy the file ChordPotion_x64.dll to the folder "c:/program files/Steinberg/VstPlugins/" (this is the default for most 64 bit DAWs).
+Windows: Copy the file ChordPotion_x64.dll to the folder "c:/program files/Steinberg/VstPlugins/" (this is the default for most 64 bit DAWs).

 macOS: Copy the file ChordPotion.vst to the folder "/Library/Audio/Plug-Ins/VST/".
+Copy the file ChordPotion.vst3 to the folder "/Library/Audio/Plug-Ins/VST3/".
 Copy the file ChordPotion.component to the folder "/Library/Audio/Plug-Ins/Components/".
 Please note: The AU version (ChordPotion.component) is only needed for Logic Pro X. Most other hosts (e.g. Ableton Live) will need the VST version instead.

 ChordPotion acts as a VST instrument or AU MIDI effect inside your DAW.
-It receives notes like any other instrument and can send the newly created notes to other plug-ins.
-The VST version also includes a built-in piano module that can be used to work with ChordPotion without connecting it to other instruments.
+It receives notes like any other instrument and can send the newly created notes to other plugins.
+The VST versions also include a built-in piano module that can be used to work with ChordPotion without connecting it to other instruments.